Alberto Juantorena

 Alberto Juantorena (born 3 December 1950) is a Cuban former runner.
 He is the only athlete to win both the 400 and 800 m Olympic titles, which he achieved in 1976.
-He was ranked as world's best runner in the 400 m in 1974 and 1976–1978, and in the 800 m in 1976–77, and was chosen as the Track & Field News Athlete of the Year in 1976 and 1977.
+He was ranked as the world's best runner in the 400 m in 1974 and 1976–1978, and in the 800 m in 1976–77, and was chosen as the Track & Field News Athlete of the Year in 1976 and 1977.

 Biography

 Early sports activities

 As a 188 cm 14-year-old, Juantorena was first considered a potential star at basketball; he was sent to a state basketball school, and was a member of the national team.
 Meanwhile, he had been a regional high-school champion at 800 and 1500 meters.
 His running talent was discovered by a Polish track coach, Zygmunt Zabierzowski, who convinced him to start running seriously.
 Juantorena was ready for the change because as he states himself he was a 'bad' basketball player and his idol was the Cuban sprinter Enrique Figuerola.
-Only a year later, Juantorena reached semifinals of the 400 m event at the 1972 Summer Olympics.
+Only a year later, Juantorena reached the semifinals of the 400 m event at the 1972 Summer Olympics, missing a place in the final by 0.05 seconds.

 Juantorena proceeded to win a gold medal at the 1973 World University Games and a silver at the 1975 Pan American Games, both in the 400 meters.
 He was unbeaten in 1973 and 1974, but underwent two operations on his foot in 1975.
 He only seriously took up running the 800 meters in 1976, so few thought he was a candidate for the Olympic gold that year.
-His coach, Zabierzowski, had initially tricked him in to trying an 800 m race by convincing him the other runners needed a pacemaker.
+His coach, Zabierzowski, had initially tricked him into trying an 800 m race by convincing him the other runners needed a pacemaker.

 Olympics 1976

-Juantorena made it to the 800m Olympic final, and led the field for most of the race, eventually winning in a world record time of 1:43.50.
+Juantorena made it to the 800 m Olympic final, and led the field for most of the race, eventually winning in a world record time of 1:43.50.
 He was the first non-English speaking athlete to win Olympic gold in this event.
 Three days later, he also won the 400 meter final, setting a low-altitude world record at 44.26.
 By winning the 400 meters, he became the first athlete since Paul Pilgrim at the 1906 Intercalated Games to do such a double at an Olympic sports event, and was the only man to do so at an officially recognized Olympics.